Gr8Job/CSE616-Vision-Transformer/README.md

 ![image](https://user-images.githubusercontent.com/19870905/167246488-50368645-5ac6-4928-ba04-50a5ecd6e16a.png)

 For the multi-head attention layer, it split the input sequence into 4 different sequences (each sequence is a different attention head).
 Each sequence is used to train 3 Fully connected layers (each is 64 unit width) to implement the learnable Q, K & V linear transformations used in attention calculations.
-This step adds 4 (number of heads) *3 (Q, K & V linear transformations) *(64*64+64 FC layer with 64 units) leading to 49,920 learnable parameters.
+This step adds 4 (number of heads) x 3(Q, K & V linear transformations) x (64x64+64 FC layer with 64 units) leading to 49,920 learnable parameters.
-After self-attention is calculated for each head, the output of each attention head is concatenated (leading to a vector of 4*64 =256 elements).
-Finally, that vector is projected back to 64 element size by a new fully connected layer (256*64+64).
-In total, we will need 49,920+(256*64+64) or 66,368 learnable parameter for each multi-head attention layer.
+After self-attention is calculated for each head, the output of each attention head is concatenated (leading to a vector of 4x64 =256 elements).
+Finally, that vector is projected back to 64 element size by a new fully connected layer (256x64+64).
+In total, we will need 49,920+(256x64+64) or 66,368 learnable parameter for each multi-head attention layer.
 Adding the two dense layers and the normalization layer will lead to 83,200 learnable parameters for each transformer block.

 ![image](https://user-images.githubusercontent.com/19870905/167246418-d9214fbb-cf2a-43b0-a5a2-5926a0917455.png)